JarvisAPI/Pi-RTOS/README.md

    to calling the scheduler, and describe briefly how the software interrupt handler (service routine) in our port works and the basic operations it performs.

-Create a Wiki page `Freertos Workings` and include in it your responses to the three foregoing subtasks.
+Create a Wiki page `FreeRTOS Workings` and include in it your responses to the three foregoing subtasks.

 FreeRTOS is very well-documented, and you will find plenty of resources on FreeRTOS's official website.
 In particular, you will find the books listed in https://www.freertos.org/Documentation/RTOS_book.html extremely useful.
 However, nothing is as useful and rewarding as _reading the kernel code_ to understand how the components of interest work.